-- Monitors check the Informed Consent Forms (ICFs) completeness, to ensure they have been duly signed by the patients.
+- Monitors check the Informed Consent Forms (ICFs) completeness and ensure that patients sign these forms.

-- Verify the eligibility criteria and ensures that all subjects are eligible for the trial.
+- Verify the patient eligibility criteria and ensure that all subjects are eligible for the trial.

-- Makes sure that all the adverse events are being reported by the site by verifying the source systems and the reports.
+- Promptly reports the adverse events by verifying the source systems and the reports.

-- Verifies the accuracy and completeness of the case report forms with respect to the source documents.
+- Concerning the source documents, verifies the accuracy and completeness of case report forms.

-- Checks whether the dose and treatment modifications done for any specific patients are accurately documented.
+- Checks documentation of the dose and treatment modifications done for any specific patients.

 After verification, monitors submit a report after each site visit to the sponsors.
 These reports include the following